javierhf/api-documentation-my-learning-path/README.md

 I hope this helps you learn about API documentation!

-## Goals
+## Why?

-This repository has two main goals.
-First, to present the complete process of API development from ideation, development, documentation, and release from the point of view of a technical writer.
-Second, to show and explain the Python API code to gain a better understanding of API development and the work of our fellow developers.
+This repository aims to present the complete process of API development from the point of view of a technical writer.
+To do so I'll follow each stage of the Software Development Life cycle (SDLC) and provide examples of both the related document for each stage and the PYthon API code.

-## Process
+## How?

-To achieve the goal of learning about API documentation (and coding), I'll follow a progressive and iterative approach, which consists of the following steps:
+To achieve the goal of learning about API documentation (and coding), I'll apply a progressive and iterative approach, which consists of the following steps:

 1. Disclose and describe the steps of the Software Development Life Cycle (SDLC).
 2. Create all required SDLC documentation.